Costa Rica Travel Tips – FAQs Answered

 Mosquitoes are common year-round, however, rare in some areas due to low overnight temperatures (Monteverde or San José).
 Mosquitoes are most common at dusk and dawn; especially in rain forest or rural areas.
 It’s a good idea to wear long-sleeved shirts and long pants if you are going to be hiking or walking in the forest during these times.
-A good insect repellent sprayed onto your clothing or skin will be effective to keep mosquitoes from bothering you.
-A deet based product is not necessary but is generally the strongest option you can buy.
+A good insect repellent sprayed onto your clothing or skin will be effective to keep mosquitoes from bothering you (if you use both sunscreen and insect repellent, apply the sunscreen first and then the repellent).
+A DEET based product is not necessary but is generally the strongest option you can buy.

 Is Costa Rica safe?

 Costa Rica is an extremely safe country.
 It is very easy to let down your normal guard while you are here in Costa Rica enjoying the “Pura Vida” lifestyle, but it is important to take normal safety precautions.

 - The largest crime in Costa Rica is petty theft so be diligent in watching over your personal items.
 Use your hotel safe at all times.